spd75/spd75.github.io/_pages/pdesign.md

 ### The Button Interrupts
 We introduced the button interrupts because we experienced a particularly unique problem when working with our arcade-style buttons.
 The problem was that it usually double counted button clicks no matter how long a button was held down for.
 This meant we couldn't just check the GPIO pin for each button because its GPIO output wasn't indicative of its actual state.
 So, we created a timer interrupt that runs once every 900 microseconds, maintains some state variables (stored in global arrays) for each button, and polls each of the buttons to determine whether it is on or off.

 Each button has a "repeats" counter and a "signals" signal.
-The repeats counter counts how many interrupts the button is detected to be in the OFF state.
+The repeats counter counts for how many interrupts the button is detected to be in the OFF state.
 If the repeat counter is less than 10, then it isn't ready to be clicked again.
 However, if it reaches 10, it can be clicked.

 Once a button is clicked, its repeat counter will be be set to 0 and its signal will be set to 1.
 This signal variable is essential because since button clicks are being recorded asynchronously, the rest of the program needs to know when a button has recently been clicked.
 So, when the signal for a button is set to 1, this means that a button was recently clicked, and once the main thread reads this, it resets the button's signal to 0.